About Cosma

 There are many non-linear writing tools, including a recent wave of “tools for thought” that use visualization, such as Roam and Obsidian.
 However, we belong to a niche of users for whom these tools weren’t entirely satisfactory: people who write scientific texts and need to create lasting research documentation; knowledge workers with a preference for plain text, familiar with Markdown and Pandoc-based tools such as Zettlr and Stylo.

 We wanted a tool that would work alongside any text editor, using open formats, and that would be built with Web publishing in mind.
 A tool that would not automate everything but rather use metadata and unique identifiers to make data more portable.
 A tool that would encourage knowledge organization for ideation, using the graph structure for synthesis and not just analysis.
+This tool did not exist, so we ended up creating it.

 What is Cosma?